labrosse/labrosse.github.io/_pages/MaCoMaOc.md

 * Aside from the main frame but still part of this project, we published a paper on the evolution of an initially stably stratified basal magma ocean (Laneuville et al, 2018).
+* Also part of the projet, the paper in review for *Frontiers in Earth Sciences* (Bouffard et al, 2019) presents the possible compositional stratification of the outer core by accumulation of light elements released from the inner core.
+This work uses the code developped by Mathieu Bouffard which also has implications for the dynamics of magma oceans.

 ## Publications
 {% include MaCoMaOc.html %}